nopnop2002/esp-idf-sx126x/ebyte-smd-pcb/README.md

 - Shipping options
  I always use the cheaper option and am very happy with the delivery quality and delivery time.
- It will arrive in Japan in about 7 days.
+ It will arrive in Japan in about 7 to 10 days.
+ You can further reduce delivery time by choosing another option.